 Entries will be accepted online through trackie.ca.
 Links can be found through our homepage: www.vfactrackseries.ca

 Entry for each event cover track rental, electronic timing and operation, event sanctioning, event insurance, race number bibs, and race entry fee processing costs.
-There will also be runner perks including post-race freezies and if we have volunteers, event photography and videography.
+There will also be runner perks including post-race snacks and freezies as well as event photography and videography.

 The fields will be split into evenly sized races of equal ability based on entries and submitted estimated finish times.
 This division ensures the best race for all participants while minimising any lapping taking place.

 All runners will be assigned race numbers that will be picked up at least 30min before their heat.
 The number will be captured by the photo finish system to match each runner to their finish time.